Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Elle at Santiago Statue on day seven of the Camino InglésElle at Santiago Statue

 By the Santiago statue is a bar, the Café Bar Uzal.
 It was closed this early in the morning, at 8:00 a.m.
-And beyond the bar is a somewhat bizarre, but interesting sculpture park, shown in the photos below.
+And surrounding the bar is a somewhat bizarre, but interesting sculpture park, shown in the photos below.
 Spend a moment to enjoy this display of someone's talent!

 Sculpture Park in O Porto on day seven of the Camino InglésSculpture Park in O Porto